ABOUT THIS PAGE

 Practical steps you can take to prevent worker exploitation include:

-• Asking agencies involved in the recruitment of your staff to provide a breakdown of staff pay calculations including deductions, agreed staff terms and conditions, accommodation arrangements including how this is funded
+- Asking agencies involved in the recruitment of your staff to provide a breakdown of staff pay calculations including deductions, agreed staff terms and conditions, and accommodation arrangements (including how this is funded)

 Advice and support for staff